dphfox/Fusion/docs/tutorials/fundamentals/computeds.md

 	In many cases, using the same variable name can be a mistake, but in this case we actually find it useful.
 So, to turn off the warning, try adding `--!nolint LocalShadow` to the top of your file.

+Once you understand computeds, as well as the previously discussed scopes, values and observers, you're well positioned to explore the rest of Fusion.